 are seeking an appraisal for insurance values or resale value of your Northwest Coast artwork, we confidently recommend Erin Fossum at McAllister/Fossum.
 We do not provide appraisals or insurance values on prints or paintings by Nancy Taylor Stonington, and advise collectors to contact Nancy at her artist website.

-Stonington Gallery facilitates many commissions between artists and collectors each year.
+Stonington Gallery facilitates many commissions between artists and collectors each year!
+We have worked on projects are large as whole totem pole parks to as small as a single ring.
+We pride ourselves on connecting clients to artwork they will love for the rest of their lives.
 Please contact the gallery with inquiries about commissioning works for your collection.

 Artists Seeking Representation:

 Thank you for your interest in representation with the gallery.
 Our focus is on work from and about the Northwest Coast, and its indigenous peoples.
 Native American work from other regions–while beautiful–is not shown at the gallery.
 Our gallery has been in operation for over 35 years, and maintained strong partnerships with its artists, and therefore our show calendar–and our storage–is often full.
 We take new artists in very rarely, and only after careful consideration.

 If you wish to submit art for consideration, please email us a link to your website, or email a few representative images of your work, along with a statement about what you do and why you feel we would be a good fit for our gallery.
 Please do not bring work to the gallery without a prior appointment.
 Due to the volume of submissions we do view all emails, but cannot respond to every one.
 We appreciate your understanding.